rohitpid/Linux-Magic-Trackpad-2-Driver/README.md

 We now need to create a `udev` rule that runs the script and loads the driver when the Mouse connects.
 In `/etc/udev/rules.d` directory create a `10-magicmouse.rules` file and add the following:

 ```
-SUBSYSTEMS=="usb", \
+SUBSYSTEM=="input", \
-    ATTRS{idVendor}=="0cf3", \
+    KERNEL=="mouse*", \
-    ATTRS{idProduct}=="e300", \
+    KERNELS=="0005:004C:0269*", \
     ACTION=="add", \
-    SYMLINK+="input/magicmouse", \
+    SYMLINK+="input/magicmouse-%k", \
     RUN+="/opt/magic-mouse-fix/magic-mouse-2-add.sh"
 ```

 The `10-` prefix was picked arbitrarily and could be any number as it is used to determine the lexical ordering of rules in the kernel.
 The earlier the file is loaded guarantees that the rule will be applied before any others.
-Note that it loads the driver anytime an input device is detected with an idProduct of `e300`, which should be the code for a Magic Mouse 2, but more testing should be done.

 Now we need to reload the `udev` database with: